Afghanistan: One deported, one evacuated — two very different stories | DW | 26.08.2021

 Except for grocery stores, almost everything is closed in Kabul.
 There are far fewer people on the streets, hardly any children, few women venture outside, and if so then only accompanied by male relatives.
 When the Taliban were last in control of Afghanistan, they imposed strict rules on women's rights.

 A few times, Farhad has also taken his son.
 The child had been crying, desperate to get out into the fresh air.
 In order not to frighten the boy, Farhad says the armed, bearded men were something like the new police force in the city.
 Another white lie.
-Farhad does not believe that there will be any escape from Kabul for his family in the near future.
+Farhad does not believe that there will be any escape from Kabul for his family anytime soon.

-Since his arrival in Germany, Ghafoor has been working non-stop.
+Since he arrived in Germany, Ghafoor has been working non-stop.
 Every day, he receives messages and calls for help from his home country, and he uses social media channels to try to organize assistance.
 He is also in contact with his employees still on the ground in Afghanistan.
 He worries about them, "I haven't been able to do anything for them yet," he says.

 Whether he wants to stay in Germany or Europe?
 Abdul Ghafoor has no answer to that at the moment.
 "I can't even comprehend yet what all happened and how quickly it happened.
 At the moment, I still feel a bit lost."